zec37/Course-Work-CityU/README.md

-This is my course work in City University Master Period<tr>
+This is my course work in City University Master Period</r>
-Including topics in computer graphics, image processing, machine learning etc
+Including topics in computer graphics, image processing, machine learning etc</r>
+These work are based on templates offered by lecturer, my work was to modify part of them